 Creating the People’s University, by George Frykman.
 Link to digital copy.
 Looks at the academic and administrative development of campus.

-Two other books cover the earliest days of campus history, though both focus more on the administrative/academic side:
+A few other books cover campus history, though they tend to focus more on the administrative/academic side:

 E.O.
 Holland and the State College, by William Landeen.
 Link to digital copy.